nodejs/nodejs.dev/CONTRIBUTING.md

 * Collaborators must be actively contributing to the project
 * A collaborator issue must be opened on the @nodejs/nodejs.dev with user's github name in the title
 * Issue must be reviewed and approved by at least two members of @nodejs/nodejs.dev, @nodejs/website, or @nodejs/website-redesign
-* After the issue is reviewed and approved it must stay for 48 hours without any changes
+* After the issue is reviewed and approved it must stay for 48 hours without any objections
 * Once the requirements are met and approved, a member of @nodejs/community-committee will make the person an official collaborator
 ## Getting Started